YottaDB/YDBDoc/MessageRecovery/errors.rst

 DBNONUMSUBS
 ---------------

-DBNONUMSUBS, kkkk key contains a numeric form of subscript in a global defined to collate all subscripts as strings
+DBNONUMSUBS, kkkk Key contains a numeric form of subscript in a global defined to collate all subscripts as strings

 Run Time/MUPIP Error: The record has a numeric subscript but the collation setting for the global or region indicates that all subscripts are filed as strings.
 The leading context (XXXX) identifies the block and offset of the problematic record.
 This can arise if an operator uses DSE to force a change to a collation setting or to modify a key when the global already has content.